-1. Form 8871, Political Organization Notice of Section 527 Status.
+1. Form 8871.

-Generally, to be tax-exempt, a political organization must file this form within 24 hours of the date it is established and within 30 days of any material change in the organization.
-However, do not file this form if the organization is:
+Generally, to be tax exempt, a political organization must file this form within 24 hours of the date it is established and within 30 days of any material change in the organization.
+However, don't file this form if the organization is:

 - An organization that reasonably expects its annual gross receipts to always be less than \$25,000, - A political committee required to report under the Federal Election Campaign Act of 1971 (2 U.S.C.
-431 et seq.), - A political committee of a state or local candidate, - A state or local committee of a political party, or - A tax-exempt organization described in section 501(c) that is treated as having political organization taxable income under section 527(f)(1). - 2.
-Form 8872, Political Organization Report of Contributions and Expenditures (periodic reports are required during the calendar year).
+431 et seq.), - A political committee of a state or local candidate, - A state or local committee of a political party, or - A tax-exempt organization described in section 501(c) that is treated as having political organization taxable income under section 527(f)(1).

+2. Form 8872, Political Organization Report of Contributions and Expenditures (periodic reports are required during the calendar year).

 Generally, a political organization that files Form 8871 and accepts a contribution or makes an expenditure for an exempt function during the calendar year must file this form.
-However, this form is not required to be filed by an organization excepted from filing Form 8871 (see above), or a qualified state or local political organization (QSLPO) (see the Instructions for Form 8871 and Rev. Rul.
+However, this form isn't required to be filed by an organization excepted from filing Form 8871 (see (1) earlier), or a qualified state or local political organization (QSLPO) (see the Instructions for Form 8871, and Rev. Rul.
 2003-49, 2003-20 I.R.B.
 903, for the definition of a QSLPO).